 - "Is the motion or amendment opposed?
-Does any Councillor wish to speak to the motion or amendment?" - if no Councillor indicates opposition or a desire to speak to it, the Chair may declare the motion or amendment carried without discussion; - if a Councillor indicates opposition or a desire to speak to it, then the Chair must call on the mover to address the meeting; - after the mover has addressed the meeting, the seconder may address the meeting; - 26.7 after the seconder has addressed the meeting (or after the mover has addressed the meeting if the seconder does not address the meeting,) the Chair must invite debate by calling on any Councillor who wishes to speak to the motion; and - 26.8 if, after the mover has addressed the meeting, the Chair has invited debate and no Councillor speaks to the motion, then the Chair must put the motion to the vote.
+Does any Councillor wish to speak to the motion or amendment?" - if no Councillor indicates opposition or a desire to speak to it, the Chair may declare the motion or amendment carried without discussion; - if a Councillor indicates opposition or a desire to speak to it, then the Chair must call on the mover to address the meeting; - after the mover has addressed the meeting, the seconder may address the meeting; - after the seconder has addressed the meeting (or after the mover has addressed the meeting if the seconder does not address the meeting,) the Chair must invite debate by calling on any Councillor who wishes to speak to the motion, providing an opportunity to alternate between those wishing to speak against the motion and those wishing to speak for the motion; and - if, after the mover has addressed the meeting, the Chair has invited debate and no Councillor speaks to the motion, then the Chair must put the motion to the vote.